 - One or two sincerely interested participants

-That’s a simplified explanation, but the key there is that there is an identifiable problem, and an identifiable solution.
+That’s a simplified explanation, but the key here is that there is an identifiable problem and an identifiable solution.
 That just isn’t the case for the social systems that operate outside of the code.
 Navigating the personalities and relationships that form in a workplace simply doesn’t have the same amount of landmarks that navigating code does.

-The pit fall is in thinking that the software you produce, and your company are the same creature, or at least have the same needs.
+The pitfall is in thinking that the software you produce and your company are the same creature or have the same needs.

 DevOps principles demand strong communication between the members of your team.
-The tools, the methodologies, all need the right environment to be applied in.
+The tools and methodologies all need the right environment to be applied in.

-So if you want to build a team that can really talk to each other, you need to step away from the standardized techniques, and pick up some new tools.
+If you want to build a team that can really talk to each other, you need to step away from the standardized techniques and pick up some new tools.

 Openly acknowledge the goals that your team building program is trying to achieve and don’t couch it in the window dressing of corporate training.
 There are plenty of structured activities that get folks talking, let them blow off some steam, and foster a sense of teamwork that can be easily reflected during your regularly scheduled workday.

 Setting up some gaming is pretty simple.
-Set aside a few hours, pick out a game or two, pick up and pizza or two, and get a few coworkers on board.
-Don’t worry if everyone doesn’t jump on board, give it a few iterations to build steam.
+Set aside a few hours, pick out a game or two, pick up a pizza or two, and get a few coworkers on board.
+Don’t worry if everyone doesn’t jump on-board; give it a few iterations to build steam.

-Here you can take a lesson from a DevOps release strategy, if your first night didn’t achieve your results, try again with some small updates, a new game, different toppings, etc…
+Here, you can take a lesson from a DevOps release strategy: if your first night didn’t achieve your results, try again with some small updates, a new game, different pizza toppings, etc…